dbookplatform/Dbook-Protocol/Smart Contracts/LegacyDBKCS.txt

 /**
- *Submitted for verification at Etherscan.io on 2021-01-19 */

-/**
- *Submitted for verification at Etherscan.io on 2020-12-25 */
+ *Submitted for verification at Etherscan.io on 2021-01-20 */

 /*Automatic Crowdsale contract that sends users tokens when they deposit ETH*/